Autodesk/maya-usd/doc/codingGuidelines.md

 3. For targets that need to link against google test library.
 Simply add GTest::GTest to target_link_libraries.
 You don't need to add any Gtest include directory this is done automatically for you.

 ## Naming Conventions
  1. CMake commands are case-insensitive.
-Use lower_case for CMake functions and macros, Use upper_case for CMake variables
+Use lower_case for CMake functions and macros, use upper_case for CMake variables.
  ```cmake
 # e.g cmake functions
 add_subdirectory(schemas)